 Professional Resources

-“Supporting Doctors New to NHS” workshop: This workshop provided by NHSE ENE aims to build on trust Induction and provide supplementary information to explore some of the challenges faced by IMGs and share ways of working and available resources to help them survive and thrive in their first job in the NHS.
-This workshop also includes the “Welcome to UK Practice” workshop offered by the GMC.
-This workshop usually runs twice a year, to book onto the next sitting of this workshop (or any of NHSE ENE’s forthcoming workshops) please click here.
+“Supporting Doctors New to NHS” workshop: This workshop provided by NHSE ENE aims to build on Trust Induction and provide supplementary information to explore some of the challenges faced by IMGs and share ways of working and available resources to help them survive and thrive in their first job in the NHS.
+This workshop usually runs three times a year, to book onto the next sitting of this workshop (or any of NHSE ENE’s forthcoming workshops) please click here.

 General Medical Council (GMC): The GMC is the regulatory body for doctors in the UK.
 The GMC provides a number of useful resources for international doctors including the “Welcome to UK Practice” course which is a free workshop designed to support doctors new to the NHS which provides practical advice and explores ethical scenarios you may encounter.
 The GMC has also published a piece of ethical guidance called “Good Medical Practice” which outlines what it means to be a good doctor in the UK.
 The GMC has also created a “Racism in the Workplace” Hub where you can find advice and guidance for dealing with and raising concerns about racism at work.